carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 We can use it to add to the command log, before inserting the updated log into the metadata associated with our output image file.

-To start, let's import the library with the other imports at the top of our `plot_precipitation_climatology.py` script,
+To start, let's import the `cmdline_provenance` library with the other imports at the top of our `plot_precipitation_climatology.py` script,

 ~~~